You probably use a to do list to stay organised.

 I don’t agree with Babauta’s alternative.
-This has nothing to do with his use of the passionate cliché.
+This has nothing to do with his use of the passion cliché.

 Babauta suggests you focus on one important thing.
-This doesn’t work for my work as a freelance writer.
+This doesn’t apply to my work as a freelance writer.
 It probably won’t work for most knowledge workers.